brighthive/nginx-letsencrypt-docker-template/README.md

 }
 ```

+Important to note that `proxy_pass` must reference the correct values or nginx will fail to run and you won't be able to get SSL working.

 ### Getting Initial SSL Certificate

 The final step in the installation process requires modifying and running the `init-letsencrypt.sh` script in order to get the first SSL certificate and setup the necessary certbot components.
 Open the first script in your favorite text editor and add the FQDNs that certificates should be generated for.
 Next, provide the email address of the individual who is registering for the SSL certificate.
 The `data_path` variable should not be modified if no changes were made to this script.

+By default this script is set to do a "dry run" with certbots [staging environment](https://letsencrypt.org/docs/staging-environment/).
+This allows you to have a higher number of attempts before you are rate limited.

 Run the script from your computer, outside of docker, using,